devvrr/rubikcube/README.md

         Yellow,
         White

-Red and Pink opposite to each other
+Red and Pink opposite to each other.

-Green and Blue opposite to each other
+Green and Blue opposite to each other.

-Yellow and White opposite to each other
+Yellow and White opposite to each other.

 We can make 12 turns from any cube position/state/configuration The 12 turns are: